ickb/proposal/README.md

 Summing up, in the first deposit phase, these rules must be followed:

 - A **deposit** is defined as Nervos DAO deposit with an iCKB Logic Lock `{CodeHash: iCKB Logic Type ID, HashType: Type, Args: Empty}`.
-- The deposit size cannot be lower than `820 CKB` nor higher than `1M CKB`.
+- A single deposit unoccupied capacity cannot be lower than `1000 CKB` nor higher than `1M CKB`.
 - A group of same size deposits must be accounted by a receipt.
 - A **receipt** is defined as a cell with iCKB Logic Type `{CodeHash: iCKB Logic Type ID, HashType: Type, Args: Empty}`, the first 16 bytes of cell data are reserved for:
   - `union_id` all zero, it's reserved for future updates to data encoding (4 bytes)